-Trust can be a difficult thing to earn.
-Especially when making large scale changes in a highly bureaucratic environment.
-Control can be comforting in large, politically charged environments.
+I’ve been thinking a lot about control and trust lately.
+Specifically, how control can be comforting, especially in large, politically charged environments.
 A lot of the changes made during an Agile transformation, and even more so when adopting DevOps, involve a loss of perceived control.
-And naturally anyone thinking they are losing their control point is going to resist.
-I get asked a lot about how to navigate Agile transformations, and I always say that changing behavior patterns is a lot harder than changing processes, tooling, or deciding what time your daily standups are going to be.
+And naturally, anyone thinking they are losing their control point is going to resist.
+I get asked a lot about how to navigate Agile transformations, and I always say that changing behavior patterns, and developing trust, is ultimately the part of transformations that take the longest and is a lot harder than process changing, tooling, or deciding what time your daily standups are going to be.

-Henrik Knieberg, a former Agile coach with Spotify in 2014, used an analogy so good I wish I could claim it as my own.
+Henrik Knieberg, a former Agile coach with Spotify, used an analogy so good I wish I could claim it as my own.